Skip to main content

 1. Employers hire eligible individuals from target groups such as veterans, long-term unemployed, or SNAP recipients.

 However, because the program is statutory, it depends on Congressional reauthorization.
 The WOTC is currently scheduled to expire on December 31, 2025, and has experienced six lapses since 1998, creating “hiatus” periods where submissions are accepted but certifications are paused.
+A failure to renew the WOTC program eliminates employer access to this valuable tax credit.

 Recent SNAP Changes and Their WOTC Impact